colin-gourlay/sundown-sessions/src/content/releases/k/killing-joke/singles-collection-1979-2012/index.md

 ---
 ## About

-Singles Collection 1979 - 2012 is a release by Killing Joke released in 2013.
-It has been featured on 2 Sundown Sessions shows.
-Featured tracks include Eighties, Kings And Queens.
+*Singles Collection 1979 - 2012* has supplied Sundown Sessions with “Eighties” and “Kings And Queens”, giving more than one way into Killing Joke's work.

+Together, those choices point beyond isolated favourites towards the character of the wider release.

 ## Tracks Featured on Sundown Sessions

 - Eighties
 - Kings And Queens